 - is composed of subcutaneous fat and overlying dermis.

 - Its advantages include the fact that it is an autologous graft and, thus, lacks concerns for bio-compatibility in disease transmission.
-However, there is a certain degree of fat atrophy which could occur leading to somewhat unpredictive and lead to of volume.
+However, there is a certain degree of fat atrophy which may possibly occur leading to somewhat unpredictive and lead to of volume.